 Communities are where Northeastern students can start and participate in groups based on academic interests, residence halls and floors, sports, hobbies, and anything else that brings people together.
 Apple and Android users can also participate in Communities on their phones.

 The Student Hub is a desktop and mobile-friendly launchpad to help students navigate and keep track of their Northeastern experience.
 Features include a Canvas and, Microsoft 365 integration as well as links to many university services such as Financial Aid and the dining plan.

-It’s easier than ever to find information about technology support and wellness at Northeastern through the Services Now Mobile app.
+It’s easier than ever to find information about technology support at Northeastern through the Services Now Mobile app.